HS-STaR: Hierarchical Sampling for Self-Taught Reasoners via Difficulty Estimation and Budget Reallocation: Experiments

 \subsection{Analysis of Difficulty Estimation}

 \textbf{Impact on Estimation Strategy of \textsc{HS-STaR}.} Our \textsc{HS-STaR} can be seamlessly integrated with several alternative approaches to difficulty estimation.
-Specifically, we have developed three variants: \textsc{HS-STaR}-Acc, which solely utilizes accuracy-based estimation, \textsc{HS-STaR}-Reward, which solely utilizes reward-based estimation, and \textsc{HS-STaR}-SDE, which employs SDE (defined in Section~\ref{sec: preliminary}) as an oracle measure of problem difficulty.
+Specifically, we have developed three variants: \textsc{HS-STaR}-Acc, which solely utilizes accuracy-based estimation, \textsc{HS-STaR}-Reward, which solely utilizes reward-based estimation, and \textsc{HS-STaR}-SDE, which employs SDE (defined in Sec.~\ref{sec: preliminary}) as an oracle measure of problem difficulty.
 Further details of these variants are provided in Appendix~\ref{sec:appendix-baselines}.
 As summarized in Table~\ref{tab:ablation-on-estimation_variants}, \textsc{HS-STaR}-SDE, which uses oracle difficulty and allocates more samples to boundary-level problems, leads to the best overall performance across all iterations, confirming the high utility of such problems.
 Among all variants that employ the same resource constraints, \textsc{HS-STaR} performs best, with accuracy only 0.4\% lower than the \textsc{HS-STaR}-SDE oracle.
 In contrast, both ablation variants result in noticeable performance drops, yet still outperform the naive \textsc{STaR}-DPO without difficulty estimation and budget reallocation.
 These results suggest that RDE offers an effective solution for difficulty estimation by combining two complementary signals, without requiring extensive sampling.

-\textbf{Estimation Accuracy.} To evaluate the performance of our difficulty estimation method, we employed the labels derived by the SDE as the ground truth.
-As illustrated in Fig.~\ref{fig:estimation}, our method achieved an estimation accuracy on the three types of samples, exceeding 70\% across three iterations conducted on the Qwen2.5-7B model.
+\textbf{Estimation Accuracy.} To evaluate the performance of our difficulty estimation method, we employ the labels derived by the SDE as the ground truth.
+As illustrated in Fig.~\ref{fig:estimation}, our method achieve an estimation accuracy on the three types of samples, exceeding 70\% across three iterations conducted on the Qwen2.5-7B model.
+Furthermore, as shown in Fig.~\ref{fig:estimation_three_model}, our method show considerable effectiveness across various models.
+Notably, it maintains high accuracy even when evaluated on the Qwen2.5-Math-7B model trained under ``Zero Training'' settings.